-- Earn a program grade point average (GPA) of 4.000 - · Complete at least 25 percent of earned graded credits at LTC
+- Earn a program grade point average (GPA) of 4.000 - Complete at least 25 percent of earned graded credits at LTC

-Honors designations will appear on the student's transcript once he/she has graduated from a selected program.
+Honors designations will appear on the student's transcript once he/she has graduated from that program.

-An honor medallion will be awarded for the highest program credential earned for that graduation ceremony.
+Honors cords will be worn by all graduates who earn honors, and an honors medallion will be awarded for those who achieve presidential honors for their program credential earned for that graduation ceremony.

-Awards Reception
+Awards Celebration

-See STUDENT RESOURCE CENTER (Student Leadership Board) section in this handbook.
+See STUDENT LIFE (Student Leadership Board) section in this handbook.